pimoroni/espiot-phat/firmware/README.md

 * flash-mp-firmware.sh

 this shell script downloads and flashes the latest ESP8266 micropython firmware.
+The firmware itself is pulled from http://www.kaltpost.de/~wendlers/micropython/ and is an unofficial nightly build.
+Please ensure you review the information in the README available there for further details.

+Disclaimer: all tools and utilities included herein should be safe to use and cause no harm to your hardware.
+We however can take no responsibilities should something untowards occur in the process of using them.
+Use at your own risk!